Parable of the Sower by Octavia Butler (Book Review)

 A casual acquaintance suggested Parable of the Sower after I mentioned I liked to read dystopian stories.
 I don't remember the context of the conversation, but within a week, I had her worn copy in my hands.
 Although it goes without saying, I didn't read it.
 For at least a year.
 It sat on my (borrowed) shelf and I went on with my life.
 I was unfamiliar with the life and work of Octavia Butler and so, I did not know how important this book would be.

 There is no critique to give to a book written by Octavia Butler.
 There is laughing and crying, there are frustrations and anguish.
 There is no "could have been better if" with Octavia Butler.
 That is not to say some people don't like her work, I'm just not one of those people.
 You live the life of the characters and when the book is over, you are a new person.
 I changed as if Buttler had rewritten me too.
 Of course, I had moments of frustrations while reading, but they mirrored the characters.
-When they would come up against conflict or strife, I too would be upset.
-When they would find comfort or happiness, shared their joys.
+Lauren's conflict or joys would become my own.

 She must enjoy circumlocution as much as I do.
 It's one of my favorite things.
 It's when you describe or talk about something without naming what the something is.
 It's a great way to get into the head of a character, or know what they are speaking of even before they know.
 There is quite a bit of that in this novel, as you learn what Lauren experiences and how she copes with her losses.
 The embodiment of strength and determination, Lauren sets goals and makes them happen.
 She doesn't let anyone deter her from choosing the path she sees as her right path.